Erik-Cupsa/Client2CodingPortfolio/README.md

 ---

-Thank you for checking out Max Craig's Freelance Coding Portfolio!
+Thank you for checking out Wasif Somji's Freelance Coding Portfolio!
 If you have any questions or feedback, feel free to reach out.